ARTISTS Kirsty Lillico, Isabella Loudon, Kirsty Polliness, Martin Poppelwell, Peter Robinson CURATOR Robert Leonard

 Wellington artist Kirsty Lillico became known for cutting shapes—derived from the floorplans of modernist buildings—from bits of old carpet, hanging and draping them in ways that countered modernist rectitude.
 She has discarded the floorplans, but continues to improvise works from pieces of old carpet, joining them with big folksy stitches, allowing the shapes to fold and flop sculpturally.

 Also from Wellington, Isabella Loudon soaks twine in cement and hangs it out to cure, so the forms—informed by gravity—set.
 Her work explores the graphic and sculptural possibilities of this procedure.
-Shapes are inverted and combined.
-Her works lean against the wall, hang from hooks like rotting cadavers, or form miraculous upstanding architectures.
-Here, twine lines penetrate metal grids in disagreement.
+Results are inverted and combined.
+Works lean against the wall, hang from hooks like rotting cadavers, or form miraculous upstanding architectures.
+Here, twine lines penetrate contrasting regular metal grids.

 Unravelled ... for those who like their formalism a bit informal.